ibexa/documentation-developer/docs/guide/limitations.md

 | Criterion used  | n/a                                                                      |
 | Role Limitation | no                                                                       |

+This Limitation is available for the `content/create` Policy.

 #### Possible values

 |Value|UI value|Description|
 |------|------|------|
 |`<int>`|`<int>`|All valid integers can be set as value(s)|

-### Owner of Parent Limitation
+### ParentOwnerLimitation

-A Limitation to specify that only the Users who own all parent Locations of a Content item get a certain access right, used for `content/create` permission.
+Grants access only to Users who own all parent Locations of a Content item.

 |                 |                                                                          |
 |-----------------|--------------------------------------------------------------------------|